intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

 ### Column families

-Column familes are based on categorical period_names as summarised in the table below.
+Column familes are based on categorical periods as summarised in the table below.

 The table also lists the type of data contained in each column family.

-Note that the `SECOND` period is not applicable and therefore does not have a column family.
+Note that there is no `SECOND` column family.

-This is because the smallest aggregation period for a row is a 1 minute.
+- This is because the smallest aggregation period for a row is a 1 minute.

 Column family   | Data
 ---             | ---|
 `INSTANT`       | monitoring
 `MINUTE`<br>`QTRHOUR`<br>`HOUR`<br>`TIMEOFDAY`<br>`DAY`<br>`WEEK`<br>`MONTH`<br>`QUARTER`<br>`YEAR`<br>`FIVEYEAR` | energy<br><br><br><br><br><br><br><br><br><br><br>

+A row is scoped first and foremost to a minute as indicated by its _Row id_ (_YYYYMMDDHHmm_).

-Every row has an `INSTANT` _column family_ which contains **monitoring** data.
+- Every row has an `INSTANT` _column family_ which contains all **monitoring** data samples logged during that minute.

-All column families other than `INSTANT` contain **energy** data.

-Every row has a `MINUTE` _column family_ as each row is exclusively scoped to 1 minute.

-- The `MINUTE` column family contains **energy** data aggregates for the minute indicated by the row id (_YYYYMMDDHHmm_).
+- Every row also has a `MINUTE` column family which contains **energy** data aggregates for the minute

 The rest of the _column families_ will be present in a row only if the date-time component of the row id (_YYYYMMDDHHmm_) coincides with the period epoch (the start) of the period.

 - For example a row with an id of _PMS-01-006#202002091500_ will have _column families_ for `HOUR` and `MINUTE` as the date-time in the id (**1500**) coincides with the epoch (start) of an hour and minute period.

 - Similarly a row with an id of _PMS-01-006#202002090000_ will have _column families_ for `DAY`, `HOUR`, and `TIMEOFDAY` as the date-time in the id (**090000**) coincides with the start of all three periods.

 ---